-Chocolate Butterhorns are yeast rolls filled with chocolate.
+Ready for one of the best chocolate treats?
+It’s time for a Chocolate Butterhorn, a yeast roll filled with chocolate, similar to a chocolate croissant.
 They are perfect for freezing which makes them perfect for snacking — anytime.
-You’ll wanna make these today.

 If you’re someone who…

 … finds yourself slowing down in the bakery aisle of your grocery store?

 … can smell the tantalizing aroma of baked rolls and chocolate a mile away?

 … crave a sweet treat on the weekends?

 Then it may be time to try your hand at homemade chocolate butterhorn pastries.
 I promise it’s not hard.
 I once shook in my boots at the idea of making homemade dough.
 Not anymore.

 And this recipe for Chocolate Butterhorn Pastries is a great one to try out.

 It’s super easy.
 Chocolate Butterhorn Pastries are yeast rolls that come together quickly and easily.
 You can make the dough in a stand mixer, in a bread machine, or even in a mixing bowl with a spoon.